software-mansion/react-native-reanimated/docs/docs/fundamentals/troubleshooting.md

 This error usually happens, when you forget to add the babel plugin in your `babel.plugin.js`.
 Please make sure you have added it.

-### Multpile versions of Reanimated was detected
+### Multiple versions of Reanimated were detected

-This error usually happens when in your project exists more than one instance of Reanimated.
+This error usually happens when in your project there exists more than one instance of Reanimated.
 It can occur when some of your dependency has installed Reanimated inside their own `node_modules` instead of using it as a peer dependency.
-In this situation cause that two different versions of Reanimated JS module try to use the same Native Module.
+In this case two different versions of Reanimated JS module try to install the same Native Module.
 You can resolve this problem manually by modifying your `package.json` file.

 You can check which libraries are using Reanimated, for example, with the command:
 ```bash